Kalmashapada: Life as a rakshasa

 The Mahabharata narrates that Kalmashapada cultivates an intense hatred for Vashishtha and his sons.
 He eats Shakti and his 99 brothers to seek his vengeance.
 The grief-stricken Vashishtha leaves his ashram and starts roaming the forest.
 He even tries to kill himself, but fails every time.
 Texts such as the Mahabharata, the Linga Purana, and the Kanchipuranam blame Vishvamitra for provoking Kalmashapada to slay Vashishtha's sons.
 An older scripture, Brihaddevata, also mentions that multiple Saudasas (sons of Sudasa) slay the hundred sons of Vashishtha.

 Various texts relate that in the forest, Kalmashapada encounters a young Brahmin couple engaged in coitus.
 Kalmashapada disturbs the act before climax and captures the Brahmin youth.
 His wife pleads that her husband has not impregnated her yet, and that it was improper to kill a Brahmin.
 However, Kalmashapada devours the youth.
 The chaste Brahmin widow wails and curses Kalmashapada that he would die if he touched any woman with amorous intent.
 The wife cremates her husband and performs sati by jumping into his funeral pyre.

-The Shiva Purana adds an continuation: The sin of killing a Brahmin transforms into a monster called Brahmahatya, who starts following Kalmashapada.
+The Shiva Purana adds a continuation: The sin of killing a Brahmin transforms into a monster called Brahmahatya, who starts following Kalmashapada.
 The latter tries to escape the monster, and finally reaches King Janaka's court.
 There, the sage Gautama teaches Kalmashapada divine knowledge and directs him to the Shiva temple of Gokarna to free him of his sins.
 At Gokarna, Kalmashapada performs intense austerities and is liberated from Brahmahatya.

 The Mahabharata also records an encounter between the sage Uttanka and Kalmashapada.
 After serving his guru Gautama for a hundred years, Uttanka is allowed to go, but must provide Gautama with gurudakshina, a traditional repayment for his teacher's services.
 Gautama's wife Ahalya suggests that he bring her the divine earrings of Madayanti, Kalmashapada's wife, as repayment.
 Uttanka meets the cannibalistic Kalmashapada, who approaches Uttanka to eat him, but Uttanka stops him and explains that he is duty-bound to get Madayanti's earrings as a gurudakshina and that he, Uttanka, would return to Kalmashapada after fulfilling his obligation.
 Kalmashapada agrees and directs him to his wife, who refuses to part with her earrings until Uttanka brings some token from Kalmashapada as proof of his consent.
 Upon returning from Kalmashapada with a token, Madayanti gives him the earrings.